isabella232/training-workshop/instructions/part-1-lesson-1.md

 - Verify the package is in your Octopus Deploy artifact feed

 ## Achievement
-- The application package is visible in your Octopus package library.
+- The application package is visible in your Octopus package library

 # Lesson